 • Membership of the IPCC working party on deaths in police custody (2014).

 • Appointment to Board of Governors of the University of the Arts (2012-2015) including membership of the the audit committee.

 • Chair of the Black Cultural Archive from 2010 – 2012; a national museum recently which located to new premises, with the assistance of the Heritage Lottery Fund, in 2014.

 • Appointment as a ‘Reach National Role Model’ from 2008-2010.
 Matthew was appointed one of 20 national role models of African-Caribbean heritage to discuss social issues to visit communities and discuss social mobility issues with black boys and young men across the country.

 • Founding and running a prestigious national charity basketball based in Brixton, for young British players, in conjunction with GB basketball (1996 – 2003).

 • Founder member of GEEMA (the Group to Encourage Ethnic Minority Access) at Cambridge University 1989.

 Matthew writes regularly for the Guardian and Observer on a range of social and cultural issues.

 Matthew is also co-founder and criminal editor of UKSCBlog.

-Matthew accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Matthew is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.